-• The organisation's annual accounts for the last two years
+The organisation's annual accounts for the last two years

-- $\circ~$ Annual accounts should include unabridged financial statements for the two years, or where relevant, a monthly profit and loss for the year. - Organisations with an annual income of less than €100,000 should provide a Profit and Loss account for the year.
+- Annual accounts should include unabridged financial statements for the two years (Profit & Loss Account and Balance Sheet). - Organisations with an annual income of less than €100,000 should provide a Profit and Loss account for the year. - Organisations with an annual income of more than €100,000 must provide audited annual accounts.

-- Organisations with an annual income of more than €100,000 must provide audited annual accounts. - \circ $\;$ Accounts should be from the two previous financial years and must be signed.
+• Accounts should be from the two previous financial years and must be signed.